Facebook Insights gives tons of metrics needed to monitor your campaign performance and optimize the marketing on the platform further.

 Alternatively, you can also check your audience demographics on SocialPilot’s Facebook analytic page.

-Why is age and gender metrics an important Facebook KPI?
+Why are age and gender metrics an important Facebook KPI?

 Imagine a business that sells canes for older people creates a Facebook post using Gen-Z lingo.
 Surely, it would not go down with good engagement.